stearm/gentle-intro-fp/readme.md

 ### Why pure functions are so important?

-They give us guarantees: we know that they take some types of parameters and return some others stuff.
+They give us guarantees: we know that they take some types of parameters and return *always* a value.
 We also know that, as we said, they don't touch external variables or fire side-effects.
 We are sure that composing pure functions we will obtain the expected results!
 Others benefits are:

 - parallelization